I've always loved playing around with computers and telling them what to do, ever since I was a little kid.

 After getting fed up with PHP and all its weird/annoying "features", I moved on and started using Node.js, Django Python, and Ruby on Rails.
 Node.js has been my go-to language for backend web development for quite some time, while Java and Python get called in when the time is right.

 I'm a programmer on the South Eugene Robotics Team (SERT) where we compete in FRC competitions using our robots programmed in Java.
-In 2015, our team made it all the way to the world championships in St. Louis.
-Hopefully we can make it back again soon!
+In 2015 and 2018, our team made it all the way to the world championships.

 I was a summer intern for the Oregon State University (OSU) Bioacoustics Group where I used machine learning to classify birds based on their calls.
 This internship taught me a lot about Python and machine learning.